 Bianca says she was placed in solitary confinement for the night.
 In that tiny, harshly lit, windowless cell, she didn’t know when or if someone would come see her.
 She didn’t know how long she’d be left there, alone.
 “It was only 24 hours,” she says, “but you don’t know it when you’re in there.”

 She was released the next day, in time for a routine prenatal appointment at the IWK Health Centre.
 She was taken by two sheriffs she felt a kinship with, whom she trusted, which made it a little easier—though it still felt demeaning, being escorted into the hospital and sitting in the waiting room in a bright-orange jumpsuit.
-There was no anonymity: everyone knew, just by looking at her, that she was a prisoner.

 After her exam, doctors told her there wasn’t as much amniotic fluid as there should have been surrounding the baby, and they drew blood to see if the baby had DNA markers predicting Down syndrome, cystic fibrosis, or another genetic disorder.
 The doctors explained that the fetus was in sensitive state, and urged her to try to relax and stay calm for the baby’s health.
 On her way back to Burnside, Bianca was buzzing with unanswered questions.
 But one pursued her more ruthlessly than any other: “What is wrong with my baby?”

 Bianca says that when she told the captain on duty that doctors said she should relax and needed rest, he didn’t believe her.
 “They were calling me a liar,” she says—so she started screaming.
 (Health information is considered confidential and not shared with Corrections staff.
 And Bianca admits guards may have reason to skeptical, as inmates are often playing games with them, making it impossible to know when someone’s telling the truth or not.)